John Cartwright (political reformer)

-John Cartwright (17 September 1740 – 23 September 1824) was an English naval officer, Nottinghamshire militia major and prominent campaigner for parliamentary reform.
-He subsequently became known as the Father of Reform.
+John Cartwright (17 September 1740 – 23 September 1824) was an English naval officer, Nottinghamshire Militia major and prominent campaigner for parliamentary reform.
+He subsequently became known as the 'Father of Reform'.
 His younger brother Edmund Cartwright became famous as the inventor of the power loom.

 Early life

 He was born at Marnham in Nottinghamshire on 17 September 1740 to Anne and William Cartwright of Marnham Hall.
-He was the elder brother of Edmund Cartwright, inventor of the power loom and the younger brother of George Cartwright, trader and explorer of Labrador.
+He was the elder brother of Edmund Cartwright, inventor of the power loom, and the younger brother of George Cartwright, trader and explorer of Labrador.

-He was educated at Newark-on-Trent grammar school and Heath Academy in Yorkshire, and at the age of eighteen entered the Royal Navy.
+He was educated at the grammar school in Newark-on-Trent and Heath Academy in Yorkshire, and at the age of eighteen entered the Royal Navy.

-Early Career
+Early career

-He was present, in his first year of service, at the capture of Cherbourg, and served in the following year in the Battle of Quiberon Bay between Sir Edward Hawke and Admiral Hubert de Brienne.
+He was present, in his first year of service, at the 1758 raid on Cherbourg, and served in the following year in the Battle of Quiberon Bay between Sir Edward Hawke and Admiral Hubert de Brienne.
 Engaged afterwards under Sir Hugh Palliser and Admiral John Byron on the Newfoundland Station, he was appointed to act as chief magistrate of the settlement.
 He served in the post for five years (1765–1770).

 From 1763 to 14 May 1766, Cartwright was commander of HM Cutter Sherborne.
 His brother George, when at loose ends, went with him on a cruise out of Plymouth to chase smugglers in Sherborne.
 Ill-health necessitated Cartwright's retirement from active service for a time in 1771.

 When the disputes with the American colonies began, he believed that the colonists had right on their side, warmly supported their cause and, at the outbreak of the ensuing American War of Independence, refused an appointment as first lieutenant to the Duke of Cumberland.
 Thus he gave up a path to certain promotion, since he did not wish to fight against the cause which he felt to be just.

-In 1774 he published his first plea on behalf of the colonists, entitled "American Independence the Glory and Interest of Great Britain."
+In 1774 he published his first plea on behalf of the colonists, entitled "American Independence the Glory and Interest of Great Britain".

 In 1765, when the Nottinghamshire Militia was first raised, he was appointed major, and in this capacity he served for seventeen years.
-He was at last illegally superseded.
+He was passed over for promotion; it is clear that the intention was to induce him to resign, but he would not do so.
+The regimental officers supported him, demanding assurances that promotion would be by seniority, and that no officer would be removed without there being a court of enquiry.
+He was finally removed on 23 October 1791 after he had celebrated the Storming of the Bastille.